Pour visiter le site du Domaine Alexandre Bonnet, confirmez-vous avoir l'âge légal pour consommer ou acheter de l'alcool ?

 image

 Courageous, united and determined, the people of the Aube rose up in 1911, their sights set on obtaining the Champagne appellation.
 It was finally granted in 1927, and Les Riceys became the largest terroir in all of Champagne, with 844 hectares of vineyards.
-Champagne Alexandre Bonnet is part of that history.
+Domaine Alexandre Bonnet is part of that history.
 In 1934, Lucien Noble began growing his first vines.
-He shared his enthusiasm with subsequent generations right through to 1970, when Serge Bonnet, assisted by Alain and René, founded the Champagne Alexandre Bonnet.
+He shared his enthusiasm with subsequent generations right through to 1970, when Serge Bonnet, assisted by Alain and René, founded the Domaine Alexandre Bonnet.
 The team is now in the capable hands of Arnaud Fabre, who keeps this shared devotion alive among the winegrowers of Les Riceys, to love and bring out the exceptional characteristics of this incredible terroir.

 image